 One of the only studies out there on the effects of virgin coconut oil and its skin protective properties in-vitro “demonstrated the anti-inflammatory activity of VCO by suppressing inflammatory markers and protecting the skin by enhancing skin barrier function.”
 The implications of this protective ability assist the body to detoxify its metabolic waste through the barrier more effectively.

 By strengthening the skin, we can actually help support the function of other elimination organs – primarily the kidneys.
-In fact, skin problems usually reflect internal elimination problems and lymphatic system stagnation, which the skin compensates for by helping the kidneys filter waste through its pores.
+Skin problems usually reflect internal elimination problems and lymphatic system stagnation, which the skin compensates for by helping the kidneys filter waste through its pores.

 The most symptomatic sign of this compensation is eczema, psoriasis, fungus infections, and rashes.
 By supporting all the elimination organs – including the skin – internally through a detoxification diet, the skin will automatically clear up.